An Extension of the Permutation Group Enumeration Technique (Collapse of the Polynomial Hierarchy: $\mathbf{NP = P}$): Introduction

 \section{Introduction}

-Enumeration problems \cite{GJ79} deal with counting the number of solutions in the given instance of a search problem, for example, counting the total number of Hamiltonian circuits in a given graph.
+-5pt Enumeration problems \cite{GJ79} deal with counting the number of solutions in a given instance of a search problem, for example, counting the total number of perfect matchings in a bipartite graph.
 Their complexity poses unique challenges and surprises.
-Most of them are $\mathbf{NP}$-hard, and therefore, even if $\mathbf{NP=P}$, it does not imply a polynomial solution for the for the Hamiltonian circuit enumeration problem.
-These problems fall into a distinct class of polynomial time equivalent problems called the $\mathbf{\#P}$-complete problems \cite {Val79a}.
-As noted by Jerrum \cite{Jerrum94counting} $\mathbf{\#P}$-hard problems are ubiquitous, those in $\mathbf{FP}$ are more of an exception.
-What has been found quite surprising is that the enumeration problem for perfect matching in a bipartite graph is $\mathbf{\#P}$-complete ~\cite{Val79} even though its search problem has long been known to be in $\mathbf{P}$ ~\cite{Edmonds65}.
+Most of them are $\mathbf{NP}$-hard, and therefore, even if $\mathbf{NP=P}$, it does not imply a polynomial time solution of an $\mathbf{NP}$-hard enumeration problem.

+$\mathbf{NP}$-hard enumeration problems fall into a distinct class of polynomial time equivalent problems called the $\mathbf{\#P}$-complete problems \cite {Val79a}.
+As noted by Jerrum \cite{Jerrum94counting}, problems in $\mathbf{\#P}$ are ubiquitous- those in $\mathbf{FP}$ are more of an exception.
+What has been found quite surprising is that the enumeration problem for perfect matching in a bipartite graph is $\mathbf{\#P}$-complete ~\cite{Val79} even though the associated search problem has long been known to be in $\mathbf{P}$ ~\cite{kuhn55, egervary, Edmonds65}.